Last Updated on August 8, 2022 by Laura Turner

 Describe a typical day at work.

-On Mondays I see a variety of cases as I work with Rosa Tang, MD (a well respected neuro-ophthalmologist) out of the University of Houston.
+On Mondays, I see a variety of cases as I work with Rosa Tang, MD (a well-respected neuro-ophthalmologist) out of the University of Houston.
 It keeps my interest in learning and gives me good detective skills to use.
 The rest of the week I deal with primary eye care issues at my own practice.
-I enjoy the the hectic pace and the management of a business.
+I enjoy the hectic pace and the management of a business.
 It has been both rewarding and frustrating, and it constantly pushes me to learn and adapt and grow.

 What mix of clinical/research/teaching work does your position include?
 How much power do you have to change that mix?

-If you had it to do all over again, would you still become a doctor?
+If you had it to do all over again, would you still become an optometrist?
 (Why or why not?
 What would you have done instead?)

 Why did you choose your specialty?